That’s an easy question. You need exactly the same tools you would need to reload any cartridge… only bigger.

 Looking for a reliable pump tactical or self defense shotgun?

 Try the Stevens 320 pump shotgun.
 Pump shotguns are most likely the most reliable shotgun with the exception of the single shot.
 For self defense or a tactical situation, a pump is the best choice, but for people wanting to learn to use guns, is also important to learn the maintenance of them.
-Learn about gunsmithing by going and doing this courses online.
 The Stevens 320 shotgun is made by Savage and is manufactured in PRC or Peoples Republic of China.
 Surprise huh?

 Here’s a video review of the Stevens 320 tactical shotgun.